-5 The activity/purchase order (PO) number is a unique number at the Fund used to identify the activity, although some IE's may also use another nomenclature.
+5. The activity/purchase order (PO) number is a unique number at the Fund used to identify the activity, although some IE's may also use another nomenclature.

-Checklist for Adaptation Fund Evaluation ToRs Institutional setting - Is adequate background information provided about the Fund and any implementing entity for the evaluation?
-Funding - When applicable, is the budget and funding source for the given intervention identified?
-Intervention design and current status - Are the specific objectives of the intervention to be evaluated identified, including the expected contribution to the Fund's Strategic Results Framework and any implementing entity's strategic goals, as well as the current status of implementation?
-Key stakeholders - Is the interventions target population or beneficiaries identified, as well as any implementing partners (civic, public, private, local and international, etc) or other relevant stakeholders?
-Intervention's temporal and geographic scope - Is the realized or expected timeframe (duration) of the intervention identified, as well as the locations in which it is being implemented?
-Additional contextual information - Are relevant cultural, political, legal, economic, and environmental factors identified?
-For example, local language policy and regulatory settings, gender or power dynamics, or community perceptions relevant that can affect the intervention or its evaluation?
-Relevant background documents - Have key background documents, such as any prior baseline or midterm review reports, project inception reports, or annual reports, been identified and (when applicable), hyperlinked?
-3. EVALU IATION PURPOSE, SCOPE, & AUDEINCE Purpose - Is there a clear and concise statement of why the evaluation is to be conducted, why it is important, and how it will be used?
-Audience - Is the primary audience(s) identified for the evaluation, as well as any secondary audiences as well?
+2. BACKGROUND / CONTEXT Institutional setting - Is adequate background information provided about the Fund and any implementing entity for the evaluation? $\square$ Funding - When applicable, is the budget and funding source for the given intervention identified ? ☐ Intervention design and current status - Are the specific objectives of the intervention to be evaluated identified, including the expected contribution to the Fund's Strategic Results Framework an implementing entity's strategic goals, as well as the current status of implementation? d any Key stakeholders - Is the interventions target population or beneficiaries identified, as well as any implementing partners (civic, public, private, local and international, etc) or other relevant stakeholder ☐ Intervention's temporal and geographic scope - Is the realized or expected timeframe (duration intervention identified, as well as the locations in which it is being implemented? n) of the Additional contextual information - Are relevant cultural, political, legal, economic, and environ factors identified?
+For example, local language policy and regulatory settings, gender or power dynam community perceptions relevant that can affect the intervention or its evaluation?
+Relevant background documents - Have key background documents, such as any prior baseline or mi review reports, project inception reports, or annual reports, been identified and (when applicable), hyperline 3.
+EVALUATION PURPOSE, SCOPE, & AUDEINCE Purpose - Is there a clear and concise statement of why the evaluation is to be conducted, why it is important, and how it will be used?
+5 Audience - Is the primary audience(s) identified for the evaluation, as well as any secondary audiences a s well?
 Scope - Is the timeframe, location, and population groups to be included in the evaluation clearly identified?
-Also, is the thematic scope identified to clarify what is and is not to be evaluated, i.e., a single or cluster of workstreams or objectives?
-4. EVALU IATION CRITERIA AND QUESTIONS Evaluation criteria - Are evaluation criteria clearly identified and defined, drawing upon the Fund's nine evaluation criteria, (see the Evaluation Criteria Guidance Note for more detail)?
-Relevance Coherence Effectiveness Efficiency Impact Equity Adaptive management Scalability Human and ecological sustainability and security Evaluation questions - Are evaluation questions provided that elaborate the criteria, specifying what is to be assessed and information generated from the evaluation?
-5. EVALU IATION OUTPUTS Evaluation deliverables - Are the outputs or products clearly identified for the evaluation, such as: Draft and final inception report (with evaluation workplan and data collection tools)
+Also, is the thematic scope identified to clarify what is and is not to be evaluated, i.e., a single cluster of workstreams or objectives? evaluation criteria, (see the Evaluation Criteria Guidance Note for more detail)?
+1) Relevance 2) Coherence 3) Effectiveness 4) Efficiency 5) Impact 6) Equity 7) Adaptive management 8) Scalability 9) Human and ecological sustainability and security Evaluation questions - Are evaluation questions provided that elaborate the criteria, specifying w be assessed and information generated from the evaluation? hat is to 5.
+EVALUATION OUTPUTS $\Box$ Evaluation deliverables - Are the outputs or products clearly identified for the evaluation, such a 5: Draft and final inception report (with evaluation workplan and data collection tools) Draft and final evaluation report Any debrief, validation, or lessons learned workshops An outreach and dissemination plan for evaluation findings and learning Any additional evaluation outputs, such as related communication products, e.g., briefs, blogs, vide os, etc. Timing and responsibility for deliverables - Are the deadlines and responsibilities identified for each output?